Ameen Faheem: Early career with the PPP

+Rise to prominence

 Since then, he has contested eight elections from elections held in 1977, 1988, 1990, 1993, 1997, 2002, 2008 and 2013, remaining undefeated and creating a national record.
 Makhdoom Amin Fahim, however, boycotted the non-party elections of 1985 held by General Muhammad Zia-ul-Haq-led military regime in line with the decision of his party.
 In 1993 he contested as MPA and MNA, and was the only Parliamentarian in Pakistan to win both seats unopposed.
 After that he gave up the MPA seat to his younger brother and he even came unopposed on it.

-Makhdoom was offered the post of Prime Minister in 2002 by then President Gen. Pervez Musharraf, keeping in mind his party's leader Benazir Bhutto's refusal to appoint Mr. Amin Fahim's son Makhdoom Jameel Zaman as the Chief Minister Sindh, though he was offered the post of Prime Minister thrice before 1988–1990 and 1993.
+Makhdoom was offered the post of Prime Minister in 2002 by then President Gen. Pervez Musharraf, keeping in mind his party's leader Benazir Bhutto's refusal to appoint Amin Fahim's son Makhdoom Jameel Zaman as the Chief Minister Sindh, though he was offered the post of Prime Minister thrice before 1988–1990 and 1993.
 He remained loyal to his party and did not accept offers from then Prime Minister Nawaz Sharif and the military dictators.

 Makhdoom Amin Fahim was the senior vice-chairman of PPP, and was also the Parliamentary Leader, (President) of the same party in the National Assembly.
 He was twice the Federal Minister in tenure of Benazir Bhutto.
 He was Communications Minister from December 1988 to August 1990, Railways Minister from December 1988 to March 1989.
 In the next tenure, he was Minister for Housing and Works from January 1994 to November 1996.

-Personal life

-Makhdoom Amin Fahim was also the leader of the largest spiritual group of people called the "Sarwari Jamaat" in Pakistan, consisting of millions of people across the world.
-It was recorded that Sarwari Jamaat consisted of 900,000 people, 300 years ago and was titled as the 'No Lakhi Gadi' which means the Gaddi of 900,000 disciples.
-He was once married to Dina, elder sister of famous Bangladeshi singer Runa Laila who later died due to cancer.